citusdata/citus_docs/develop/migration_mt_django.rst

   # Find purchases for risky products in the current store
   Purchase.objects.filter(product__description='Dangerous Toy')

 In the context of an application controller, the current tenant object can be stored as a SESSION variable when a user logs in, and controller actions can :code:`set_current_tenant` to this value.
+See the README in django-multitenant for more examples.